isotopp/isotopp.github.io/content/posts/2022-09-08-mysql-straight-lines.md

 ![](/uploads/2022/09/straight-03.png)

-This is the sum of all dm-Reads, and we only are interested in the reads for our device, but the straight line and the line (4000 read/s vs. a Quota of 3000 IOPS) suggest that we run into resource depletion in the IOPS dept here.
+This is the sum of all dm-Reads, and we only are interested in the reads for our device.
+But we do see a straight line, and taht suggests some kind of limit or resource exhaustion.
+Also, the line is at around 4000 read/s vs. a Quota of 3000 IOPS.
+Together that suggest we run into resource depletion in the IOPS dept here.

 Is that bad?